Triple-A (baseball): Purpose

 Most, if not all, of the players on an MLB team's expanded roster who are not currently on the team's active roster are assigned to the team's Triple-A club.
 Expanded rosters consist of 40 players, while active rosters generally consist of 26 players as of the 2021 season.
-Most Triple-A teams are near their MLB parent club, as activating a Triple-A player as an injury replacement is a common occurrence.
+Most Triple-A teams are located geographically close to their MLB parent club, as activating a Triple-A player as an injury replacement is a common occurrence.

-The term "AAAA player," pronounced "four-A" or "quadruple-A," refers to a player who succeeds when playing for Triple-A teams and who is not successful at the major league level.
+The term "AAAA player," pronounced "four-A" or "quadruple-A," refers to a player who is consistently successful when playing for Triple-A teams, but is not successful at the major league level.
 The term is usually used derisively and has itself been criticized as flawed.
 Major league team executives and managers disagree whether AAAA players exist.

 Leagues

 Teams at this level are divided into two leagues: the International League and the Pacific Coast League.
 The International League fields teams primarily in the Eastern United States, while the Pacific Coast League fields teams mostly in the Western United States.
 Each of the 30 major league teams has an affiliation with one Triple-A team in the United States.